-Principal Investigator Organization City, State Project Number [Type] Project Title Project Period Total Investment Purpose, Key Findings/Impact, and Number of Publications FLORIDA Robert Wears University of Florida Gainesville, Florida R18 HS17902 [Grant] Reducing Risks by Engineering Resilience Into Health Information for Emergency Departments 2008-2012 \$878,888 Purpose: To develop guidance for care delivery organizations for safely and resiliently operating and maintaining their safety-critical HIT systems.
-Key Findings/Impact: Investigators reviewed and summarized data from 45 documents (e.g., general standards documents, U.S. government civilian guidance or standards documents, military standards, and scientific books or papers relevant to safety-critical computing) into 7 modules (IT safety management systems, risk assessment, change management, anomaly response, usability issues, legal and contracting issues, and adequacy of feedback).
+Principal Investigator Organization City, State Project Number [Type] Title Project Period Total Research Investment Purpose and Key Findings/Impact Number of Publications (Products) Florida 1 Robert Wears University of Florida Gainesville, Florida Illinois R18 HS17902 [Grant] Reducing Risks by Engineering Resilience Into Health Information for Emergency Departments 2008-2012 \$878,888 Purpose: Develop guidance for care delivery organizations for safely and resiliently operating and maintaining their safety-critical HIT systems.
+Key Findings/Impact: Investigators reviewed and summarized data from 45 documents (e.g., general standards documents, U.S. Government civilian guidance or standards documents, military standards, and scientific books or papers relevant to safety-critical computing) into 7 modules (IT safety management systems, risk assessment, change management, anomaly response, usability issues, legal and contracting issues, and adequacy of feedback).
 The consensus of both IT and management personnel was favorable in terms of usefulness and usability, but they expressed considerable concern that their organizations would not be willing to commit the time and effort needed to fully implement these procedures.
-These results suggest that care delivery organizations need assistance in attending to the deeper safety issue raised by HIT, perhaps even a need for either some sort of regulatory floor (beyond the Health Insurance Portability and Accountability Act), or at least a much broader awareness of the risks of current HIT.
-Swaminathan Kandaswamy Emory University Atlanta, Georgia R03 HS29417 [Grant] Human Factors and Implementation Evaluation of Pediatric Al Sepsis Model in the Pediatric Emergency Department 2023-2025 \$51,729 GEORGIA Purpose: To measure implementation outcomes and establish the feasibility of measuring the mechanism of impact via human performance aspects such as trust, situational awareness, and workload.
-Key Findings/Impact: This project is ongoing until July 31, 2025, and no final report or publications are available yet.
-Publications: 0 ILLINOIS Richard Koss Joint Commission Oakbrook Terrace, Illinois R01 HS15164 [Grant] Toward an Optimal Patient Safety Information System 2004-2008 \$1,344,668 Final Report More information about this project, which was funded in collaboration with the AHRQ DDHR, is available at https://digital.ahrq.gov/ahrq-funded-projects/toward-optimal- patient-safety-information-system .
-Publications: 1
+These results suggest that care delivery organizations need assistance in attending to the deeper safety issue raised by HIT, perhaps even a need for either some sort of regulatory floor (beyond the Health Insurance Portability and Accountability Act), or at the least a much broader awareness of the risks of current HIT.
+9 Richard Koss Joint Commission Oakbrook Terrace, Illinois RO1 HS15164 [Grant] Toward an Optimal Patient Safety Information System 2004- 2008 \$1,344,668 More information about this project, which was funded in collaboration with the AHRQ DDHR, can be found here: https://digital.ahrq.gov/ahrq-funded-projects/ toward-optimal-patient-safety-information-system 1